Dashboard

 Select the dashboard icon in the Revenue Recognition menu bar.

-The Revenue Recognition Dashboard turns complex transactional data into a clear, audit-ready reporting interface.
-It helps your team:
+The dashboard turns complex transactional data into a clear, audit-ready reporting interface that helps your team in three ways:

 Dashboard components